 - Pain and suffering damages

 The total amount of coverage a victim receives will vary depending on the facts related to their case.
 While filing a claim under the Jones Act (or other maritime law) may be similar to workers’ compensation claims, settlements under these laws are generally much larger than typical workers’ comp claims.

 Let An Attorney Help You Today

 If you or somebody you love has been injured while working offshore, you should speak to an attorney as soon as possible.
-At Padilla & Rodriguez, LLP, we are ready to conduct a full investigation into your claim in order to secure any compensation you may be entitled to.
+At Padilla & Rodriguez, LLP, we are ready to conduct a full investigation into your claim to secure any compensation to which you may be entitled.
 We are not afraid to take on major companies, and we understand the laws in place regarding offshore accidents.
 If you need a Houston offshore injuries attorney, you can contact us online for a free consultation of your case or by calling (713) 574-4600.